wholroyd/alexxa/README.md

 alexxa
 ========

-Data partitioning library for use with Microsoft SQL Server 2008 - 2012
+Data partitioning library for use with Microsoft SQL Server 2008 - 2014 that attempts to replicate the sharding/partitioning functionality of Microsoft's internal WebStore tooling without the fail-safe-set feature.

 examples with data
 ==================